Street Cleaning Grant Program

 - Cleaner streets promote a safe and welcoming public realm, show a commitment to protecting the environment, and help to convey "Greenest City".

-- Micro-cleaning in an area covering almost 7 square kilometres and 22 BIA areas
+- Micro cleaning an area covering 750 blocks within 22 BIA areas

-- 65,100 work hours to individuals with barriers to traditional employment
+- 50,000 micro cleaning work hours to individuals with barriers to traditional employment

 In addition to achieving cleaner streets, the Street Cleaning Grants support low threshold employment and life skills training for local community residents with barriers to traditional employment.
 Program participants provide micro-cleaning of City lanes and streets throughout the Downtown Eastside, Commercial Drive, Strathcona, West End, Kensington-Cedar Cottage, Olympic Village, Northeast False Creek, Terminal Ave, as well as along major arterial streets, including Broadway, Granville, Oak, Cambie, Main, Fraser and Clark/Knight.